Nanguromo/OOSE_21/Assignment/README.txt

         - Note: You can simply make a writefile by entering a name.
 If it is not found in the directory, the file will be created.
 Furthermore, if the found exists, it will APPEND to it!

 Examples:
-    - "java -jar ElectricityUsageApp -r myreadfile.txt -w mywritefile.csv"
+    - "java -jar ElectricityUsage -r myreadfile.txt -w mywritefile.csv"
         - reads from myreadfile.txt and creates it tree internally, before writing the tree to mywritefile.csv
-    - "java -jar ElectricityUsageApp -g -w mywritefile.txt"
+    - "java -jar ElectricityUsage -g -w mywritefile.txt"
         - generates a tree internally and writes it to mywritefile.txt
-    - "java -jar ElectricityUsageApp -g -d"
+    - "java -jar ElectricityUsage -g -d"
         - gennerates a tree interally and displays it to the terminal

     Bad example:
-        - "java -jar ElectricityUsageApp -g -r mywritefile.txt"
+        - "java -jar ElectricityUsage -g -r mywritefile.txt"
             - you cannot read AND generate.
 Similarly you cannot write AND display.
 Doing this will always result in an error!